 ARTICLE 7.
 PAY AND HOURS

 Section 1.
-Conditions relative to and governing wages and salaries for bargaining unit employees are established by state law, contained in Sections 2-18-101, 2-18-301, and 2-18-312, M.C.A.
+Conditions relative to and governing wages and salaries for bargaining unit employees are established by state law, contained in §§ 2-18-101, 2-18-301, and 2-18-312, MCA.
 The salary ranges by pay band are provided in Addendum B of this Agreement, which is attached and by this reference made a part thereof.

 Section 2.
-A regular work-day shall consist of eight continuous hours of work, including two 15-minute duty free rest breaks.
+A regular workday shall consist of eight continuous hours of work, including two 15-minute duty free rest breaks.
 Employees shall also be granted an unpaid duty-free meal break.

 Subsection 1.
 One rest break of a normal duration will be granted during the first four hours of work and one rest break of a normal duration will be granted during the second four-hour work period.
 In no case will the rest breaks be used to extend the lunch period or allow for early departure.